 - beef sausages (Tongan)

 - frozen bags of chicken quarters or legs

-Bread is sold in almost all the grocery stores.
+Almost all the grocery stores sell bread.
 It is unsliced, in plastic containers.
 It is already bagged two loaves per bag, but you can take a loaf out if you only want one.
 It’s typically $1.50 TOP ($.75 USD) per loaf.
-The bread does not last very long – just a few days – if left out on the counter.
-We’ve started storing ours in the fridge.
+The bread does not last very long – just a few days – if left out on the counter, so we’ve started storing ours in the fridge.

 - 2 lb butter from NZ

 - package (12) slices cheddar cheese from NZ